 What we’re doing as a campaign:

-- To help flatten the curve on the spread of COVID-19, we have suspended all in-person campaign events.
+- To help flatten the curve on the spread of COVID-19, we have suspended in-person campaign events.

 What we need:

-- Texas has the highest uninsured rate in the nation, and it puts folks here at greater risk during this pandemic.
+- Texas has the highest uninsured rate in the nation, and that puts folks here at greater risk during this pandemic.
 We need a public health insurance option to ensure all Americans can receive health care without facing impossible financial choices.

-We know what our mission is, now let’s come together and get it done.
+We know what our mission is.
+Now let’s come together and get it done.

 Ways you can help